 Numerous temples and holy shrines of Shaiv and Vaishna sect are found in this tiny state, as are the Buddhist and Bahai shrines.

 ’Chaturdash Debata Mandir’(Temple of Fourteen Gods) in Old Agartala is thronged by devotees during ‘Kharchi Puja’ in the month of July.
 Kamalasagar Kali Temple on the Bangladesh border to the southwest of Agartala is a scenic spot.
-Kamalasagar Lake in front of the temple built in 15th century enhances its beauty further.
+Kamalasagar Lake in front of the temple built in the 15th century enhances its beauty further.

 The principal attraction of Tripua is the Tripura Sundari Temple at Udaipur, a town of lakes and erstwhile capital of Tripura Maharajas, built by in 1501.
 It is one of the 51 seats of power worship for the Hindu religion.
 The typical Bengali hut type temple with a pond in front on a hill has a special ambience of its own.
 Deepavali Festival is observed in Tripura Sundari Temple.
 The Bhubaneswari temple on the bank of Gomati is nearby.

-Hundred kilometres to the south of Agartala is Pilak, which houses 8th-9thcenturies Buddhist archaeological remains.
+A hundred kilometres to the south of Agartala is Pilak, which houses 8th-9thcenturies Buddhist archaeological remains.

 The green hills and forests, the meandering rivers and lush plains make the scenic landscape of Tripura.
-A journey on NH 44 Tripura –Asom Road through four hill ranges provides a breath taking view of green hills, dense forests of rich flora and fauna, verdant valleys and rivers.
+A journey on NH 44 Tripura –Asom Road through four hill ranges provides a breathtaking view of green hills, dense forests of rich flora and fauna, verdant valleys and rivers.

 Sepahijala near Agartala and Trishna in South Tripura are the two Wildlife Sanctuaries in Tripura.